Kate McKinnon: Early life

 McKinnon was born and raised on Long Island in the town of Sea Cliff, New York, to Laura Campbell, a parent educator, and Michael Thomas Berthold, an architect.
-She has a younger sister, comedian Emily Lynne, with whom she has collaborated on the Audible series Heads Will Roll, as well as the digital series Notary Publix.
+She has a younger sister, comedian and actress Emily Lynne, with whom she has collaborated on the Audible series Heads Will Roll, as well as the digital series Notary Publix.
 Their father died when McKinnon was 18 years old.

 As a child, McKinnon played several instruments.
 She started playing the piano when she was five years old, the cello at age 12, and taught herself how to play the guitar at 15.

 McKinnon's knack for accents began when she was in fifth grade.
 She auditioned to be "the queen of reading week" and used an English accent.
 In an interview with Rolling Stone, she says, "I think the genesis of my entire life, probably, was the smiles I elicited doing this British accent.
 I've been chasing that dragon ever since."